zonca/italianschoolsd-website/site/content/news/risultati-primo-concorso-letterario.md

 The winners were:

-* Super Spaghetti by Isabella, starting at page 9
+* "Super Spaghetti" by Isabella, starting at page 9
-* Avatar l'ultimo airbender by Liam, starting at page 23
+* "Avatar l'ultimo airbender" by Liam, starting at page 23

 Both in the fifth grade class with teacher Maura.